link2wales.co.uk -

 Welsh Bands Weekly – bilingual publication (began 1997) based in London before moving up to the homeland of Trefor in Gwynedd, edited by Debbie Prowse who has a team of dedicated and talented writers working 100% voluntarily for the magazine, their ages ranging from 16 to 38.
 Main content is of up & coming alternative Welsh bands with a lot of humour thrown in, ran at least til 9th issue (website)

-Wendykurk - “avant-garde metal” band from Holyhead, feat; Nomi (gtr,voc) (later Dog Bones), Matt Watkins (gtr) (later Mongolian Dethkit, Deth Kats, Suma Suma), Ben Henchman (bass) (ex Entity), Nos (drms).
-Dave Wrench produced EP “Freckles” on Ankst then LP Soft Meat (2004).
-1 Radio session in Wales rec, Ankst rel the LP Soft Meat.
+Wendykurk – “avant-garde metal” band from Holyhead, feat; Nomi (gtr,voc) (later Dog Bones, Anxiolytics), Matt Watkins (gtr) (later Mongolian Dethkit, Deth Kats, Suma Suma), Ben Henchman (bass) (ex Entity), Nos (drms).
+David Wrench produced EP “Freckles” on Ankst then LP Soft Meat (2004).
+Rec session for Radio One’s Sessions In Wales.
 Ben & Nos left in Jul04 signalling the end of the band (website)

 Westheads - Colwyn Bay based band, early 90s feat; Naldo Algeiri (gtr) (see Pocket Venus, Slide, Radionic), Steve Campbell (see Spoilt Victoria, Mr Grimsdale, Total Mind Fuck), Nathan Page (see Fatty Hatners, Radionic), James Cassidy (see Radionic, Jam Pilots) & Chris (drms).